What Is The Difference Between RSE And PSHE?

 • Explanation of the right to withdraw.

-• Requirements on schools in law e.g. the Equality Act (please see The Equality Act 2010 and schools: Departmental advice).
+• Requirements on schools in law, e.g. the Equality Act (please see The Equality Act 2010 and schools: Departmental advice).

-• How often the policy is updated.
+• How often is the policy updated?

-• Who approves the policy.
+• Who approves the policy?

 How can Kapow Primary help with RSE and PSHE?

-With this in mind, Kapow Primary has a Relationships and Sex Education (RSE) and PSHE scheme of work which covers all of the statutory content.
-In each year and key stage, lessons are divided into three topic areas:
+With this in mind, Kapow Primary has a Relationships and Sex Education (RSE) and PSHE scheme of work which covers all of the statutory content covering:

 Families and relationships